percona/pmm/docs/setting-up/server/dbaas.md

     curl https://raw.githubusercontent.com/percona-platform/dbaas-controller/7a5fff023994cecf6bde15705365114004b50b41/deploy/psmdb-operator.yaml | kubectl delete -f -
     ```

-3. Delete the namespace where the DBaaS is running, this will delete all remaining namespace level resources if any are left.
+3. Delete the name space where the DBaaS is running, this will delete all remaining name space level resources if any are left.

     ```sh
     kubectl delete namespace <your-namespace>